pgilad/www.giladpeleg.com/src/content/blog/code-retreat-game-of-life-notes/index.md

     - pairing
     - development
     - game-of-life
+cover: "./code-retreat-cover.png"
+coverAlt: "A possible Python solution to Conway's Game of Life"
 ---

 Today we had a [code retreat](https://www.coderetreat.org/) day at the office.
 I had a really good learning experience